Convict Sixty-nine

 He seems to see a little girl with sunny, flowing hair.

-He reaches out to take her hand; the vision fades away.
+He reaches out to take her hand;

 He rouses just to fi nd himself a prisoner old and gray.